TrueList

 7. Over 50% of all small businesses are home-based.

 With the majority of US citizens having access to the internet, one cannot blame them for wanting to work from the comfort of their homes.
-This is the standard practice of many sole proprietorships since they don’t have to worry about finding office space for multiple employees.
+This is the standard practice of many sole proprietorships since they don’t have to worry about finding and paying for office space.
 The percentage of home-operated firms without paid employees, as home-based business statistics indicate, amounts to 60.1%.
 Then, 23.3% are small employer businesses while 0.3% are large employer businesses.

 (SBA.gov)